 When it comes to parents’ satisfaction with their child’s school, family engagement is the biggest driver of overall satisfaction.
 Yet only one-third of parents feel very satisfied with family engagement at school (Mattal, 2017).

-Yet, 75% of Black and 67% of Hispanic parents say a parent can never be too involved in a child’s education (even after controlling for differences in educational attainment).
-About half of White parents (47%) agree (Pew, 2015).
+Yet, 75% of Black and 67% of Hispanic parents say a parent can never be too involved in a child’s education.
+About half (47%) of White parents agree (Pew, 2015).

 Parents are not alone.
 K-12 teachers cite a lack of parent involvement in the classroom as a top three source of frustration and nearly all want parents to get involved in their classroom by “communicating regularly” with them (Univ. of Phoenix, 2014).
 The teacher-parent partnership is key to family engagement, which positively impacts student achievement.
 A University of Chicago study following 400 schools found significant academic gains by students in schools that prioritized relationship building between families and teachers, compared with schools that didn’t.